92VV3M42d3v8/Qubes-Privacy-Doc/README.md

    Save with ctrl+x then y then enter.

-   Set it as your default browser-
+   Set it as your default browser in user xterm (not as root)-

-        bash-5.0# xdg-settings set default-web-browser browser-dvm.desktop
+         xdg-settings set default-web-browser browser-dvm.desktop

    Change any pdf, office files, text, archives or jpg default application (from file property) to browser-dvm.desktop